Easy Cheese and Onion Quiche

 Cheese and Onion Quiche Recipe

-It is made with cream cheese and eggs, it is this that gives it a softness and comforting cheesy mellowness.
+It is made with cream cheese and eggs, a cheese and onion flan if you will, it is this that gives it a softness and comforting cheesy mellowness.
 The onions are sauteed in a little butter and oil so they too have a deepness that complements the sharpness of the cheese.
 I challenge anyone to not feel uplifted after a slice.

 I make the pastry as always in my food processor and this is always the recipe I use for shortcrust pastry for quiches.
 My favourite pie crust.
 It is just perfect.
 If I want to make a sweet version I just add in some caster sugar.
 The knack to it is to whizz as little as possible but enough for it to come together without adding too much water.
 So keep going until you are sure the water has mixed through before adding anymore.
 It is easy to add too much if not careful.
 You can of course use your hands to make the pastry with the rubbing in method to make to the breadcrumbs stage before stirring in the water with a knife.
 The less it is pummelled or whizzed the better.
 Shortcrust pastry is a sensitive soul.